rosberry/general/README.md

 USAGE: general <subcommand>

 OPTIONS:
+  --version               Show the version.
   -h, --help              Show help information.

 SUBCOMMANDS:
-  gen                     Generates modules from templates. create                  Creates a new template. spec                    Creates a new spec. list                    List of available templates.
+  gen (default)           Generates modules from templates. create                  Creates a new template. spec                    Creates a new spec. list                    List of available templates. setup                   Provides your environment with templates

-  See 'general help <subcommand>' for detailed help.
 ```

 To learn more about the configuration file [see the dedicated documentation](/Documentation/GeneralSpec.md).